vvasileios/spaceflight-news/README.md

 ## Requirements
 The application should have a total of 2 pages.

-- Home page (landing page, we provide that), but you need to update the page according to the functionality.
+- Home page
 - Show page that presents a preview of each article.
-- Ideally, the data retrieved from the API should be saved in the Vuex store and retrieved from the store for the home page.
+- The data retrieved from the API should be saved in the Vuex store and retrieved from the store for the home page.
-- For the Show page you should find and retrieve the saved article from the store, if there are articles retrieved (a user clicked from the home page to view an article)
+- For the Show page, find and retrieve the saved article from the store, if there are articles retrieved.
 - In the show page, after the user refreshes the page, the article should be retrieved from the API instead of the store.

 ### Functionality